 For one, Simon Sez IT has mastered teaching software online.
 They know how to make their lessons accessible, engaging, and fun.
 It is no wonder, then, that they have a client base ranging from small one-man businesses to Fortune 500 companies.

-As the title suggests, this is another bundle course.
+As the course title “Ultimate Microsoft Office 2016 Training Bundle” suggests, this is another bundle course.
 And, it is a big one.
 The learn-at-your-own-pace syllabus contains 8 courses and takes a total of 61.5 hours to complete.
 I shouldn’t be telling you this, but don’t try to take it all in at once.
 E-student does not want you to go into cardiac arrest.

 So, what about the syllabus?
 The focus is clearly on Excel, as there are four Excel courses included in the bundle.
 Classes for beginners, intermediate-levels, advanced-levels, and a class for essential VBA training.